ketiil/MatrixMultiplier/README.md

 A program that generates two matrices filled with random integers and will multiply them together.

+The Application file will test different methods of multiplying the matrices.
+Three sequential and three using threads.

 ### How to run:

 Compile with: